 A Kraken offering is also available for the Amazon Web Service (AWS) marketplace as a Bring Your Own License (BYOL) virtual machine.
-This deployment option takes advantage of AWS with NVIDIA GPUs which allows for transcoding a higher number of streams compared to using the CPU.

 For more information, please refer to the Kraken AWS Quick Start Guide.

 Physical Description (Kraken Server)

 Kraken Server comes delivered as an enterprise-ready, ultra-compact appliance made for single-tier architectures.
 Following is a description of the Kraken appliance interfaces.